navikt/helse-sykmelding-router/README.md

 ### Building the application
 #### Compile and package application
-To build locally and run the integration tests you can simply run `./gradlew installDist` or on windows `gradlew.bat installDist`
+To build locally and run the integration tests you can simply run `./gradlew shadowJar` or on windows `gradlew.bat shadowJar`

 #### Creating a docker image
 Creating a docker image should be as simple as `docker build -t helse-sykmelding-router .`